qbizzle68/pyevspace/docs/source/reference/api/vector.rst

 .. py:method:: Vector.normalize()

     Normalizes the vector by dividing each element by the magnitude of the vector.
-This results in a vector with lengh equal to one.
+This results in a vector with length equal to one.

     :return: None